sejal-gupta23/sejal-gupta23.github.io/content/english/blog/ChoiceOverload.md

 * Going with the default option
 * Avoiding making the decision altogether

 This idea may seem contradictory to what many of us believe.
 We’ve always assumed that more choices are better, providing consumers with a greater variety of options.
+However, clearly this is not always the case.

 ## Why does abundance leaves us feel dissatisfied?